arashout/ubc-courses/README.md

 - The bookmarklet is JavaScript code that runs on the user's browser to:
 1. Prompts the user for input regarding what features to remove
 2. Formats the page by removing unnecessary features
-3. Makes a call to the server to retrieve course names for courses on the grades page
+3. Make an GET request to the server to retrieve course names for the course codes on the grades page
 4. Populates the new column called 'Course Names'

 ### The Server
+1. Respond to GET requests from client

 ## Credits:
 - [crclayton](https://github.com/crclayton) originally created the bookmarklet that formatted the transcript, I'm simply building off of it.